mirisuzanne/miriamsuzanne/content/2014/08/01/pigsez.rst

 public: yes
 tags: ['art', 'music', 'teacup gorilla']

-Pig Sez [Demo]
-==============
+summary: |
   The last demo of new material (for now).
   This is Pig Sez,
   with words from CA Conrad's
   `The Book of Frank`_.

+  .. _The Book of Frank: http://wavepoetry.myshopify.com/products/the-book-of-frank

+Pig Sez [Demo]
+==============

 |pig|

 Feel free to leave comments on `SoundCloud`_, or find us on `Twitter`_ & `Facebook`_.

-.. _The Book of Frank: http://wavepoetry.myshopify.com/products/the-book-of-frank

 .. |pig| raw:: html